Frostbits-Solutions/arcpay-dashboard/README.md

 ## Set Your Secondary Fee
 1. Click the "Settings" gear icon at the bottom of the left sidebar
-2. Scroll to the bottom of the page and click the "Secondary fees" field
+2. Scroll to the bottom of the page and click the "Add fees" button
-3. Enter the fee percentage you want to apply to secondary listings
+3. Enter the "Fees percentage" you want to apply to secondary listings
-4. Click the "Save" button
+4. Click the "Add fees" button